brendanheywood/ratethispage-in-ga/README.md

-ratethispage-in-ga
+Rate this page in Google Analytics
 ==================

-A rate-this-page widget which sends all data direct to Google Analytics
+A rate-this-page widget which sends all data direct to Google Analytics.
+After all that's probably the only place you really care for that data.

 It is themed with bootstrap and is basically zero config in the simplest usage: